 Andrew applied for the joint JD/MBA program and a new kind of career path emerged.
 "Lawyers play an important role," he says, "but I want to focus my efforts in creating value, in putting something tangible together, like a product or an organization."

 Just midway through his first year at HBS, Andrew has already experienced the impact of his business education.
 Long involved with the Wounded Warrior Project, a nonprofit that "helps veterans recover in mind, body and spirit," Andrew had been elevated to the board of directors.
 At a recent meeting, "I saw an immediate improvement in my ability to understand and contribute.
-The summer before, I had participated in the Analytics program.
-Just a month later, I'm helping set the annual budget.
+I'm helping set the annual budget.
 I was able to understand the cash flow statements and how they connected to our balance sheets and income statements.
 What had once been elusive to me had become an everyday exercise as a business school student."

 "Looking back," Andrew says, "I can see that the beauty of the section experience is that you get to know people you wouldn't have met before, you're exposed to cultures you wouldn't have seen.
 In my section of ninety people, forty-two different countries are represented.
 The section experience is a forcing mechanism that expands your understanding of the world."